jep739/biz_stats_ml/README.md

 # biz_stats_ml
-Program that produces retail/wholesale trade statistics using machine learning + visualisations
+Program that produces retail/wholesale trade statistics using machine learning + visualisations.

 Code has been moved from my organisation to my personal profile.
 All of the work was done in the repo that my organisation owns - but all the work is my own.
 I am sharing here to open it up to comment from people working with similar statistics worldwide.
 Please feel free to share your thoughts.